 “Personal trainer” is a broad term.
 “Postpartum fitness expert” or “Corporate wellness consultant” is more specific.
 A niche helps you stand out and target a particular audience.
 Data suggests that specialized trainers often earn more, reflecting their focused expertise.

 Identify your passions, skills and market demand.
 Postpartum fitness, corporate wellness, athletic performance and senior fitness are just a few examples.
+The more clearly you can describe who you help and how, the easier it becomes to attract exactly the right clients.

 Once you’ve found your niche, it’s time to promote your services.